smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 ### Submission process

-Submit each document (in pdf format) through Wattle at the end of week 5 and the end of week 9.
+Submit each document (in pdf format) through Wattle by 11:59pm on the due date (March 29/May 10).

 ### Marking criteria {#marking}